SoftwareFlow/vip_taxi/README.md

 # **How to use it**
 > [!IMPORTANT]
-> It is important to set the Waypoint first, before you call the taxi
+> In this version, it is important to set the Waypoint first, before you call the taxi.
+Otherwise the Taxi will drive a NPC route.
+> This is a bug and will be fixed in the next Update.

 1. Set your Waypoint at the Map
 2. Type in your chat `/taxi`
 3. The NPC drive you safely trhou the City